Self Introducing and Pilosophy

 mismatched "VoPo 08 Lugers" present us with a creative

-design of a new "Baby Luger" the "Toggle Release" and the
+of a new "Baby Luger" the "Toggle Release" and the "Gasoperated

-"Gasoperated Luger Carbine".
-Mr. Georg Luger made his own
+Luger Carbine".
+Mr. Georg Luger made his own pistol for personal

 These experiments with the original design lead to a great